Amex Business Platinum Lost Gogo Wi-Fi Passes

-Currently the Amex Business Platinum offers 10 Gogo Wi-Fi passes per year.
-Each is valid for a flight on a Gogo equipped plane, and for many people this is a great alternative to outright buying a Gogo membership.
+Historically the Amex Business Platinum offered 10 Gogo Wi-Fi passes per year.
+Each was valid for a flight on a Gogo equipped plane, and for many people this is a great alternative to outright buying a Gogo membership.

-Well, unfortunately the Amex Business Platinum will no longer offer any Gogo Wi-Fi passes as of January 1, 2020.
-This is being communicated in the latest statements to cardmembers.
+As of January 1, 2020, the Amex Business Platinum will no longer offer any Gogo Wi-Fi passes.
+This has been communicated in the statements to cardmembers.

-Card members can continue to register through then, though note that Gogo will remove all passes from accounts as of the beginning of next year.
+Card members could continue to register through then, though note that Gogo will remove all passes from accounts as of the beginning of the following year.